cbonaco1/final_project/README.md

 # FeatherNote

-Welcome to the FeatherNote application.
-FeatherNote is a web-based application inspired by EverNote.
+Welcome to the FeatherNote application!
+FeatherNote is a single-page web application inspired by Evernote.
 This application is built using the Rails web framework, as well as React.js.
+Give it a try [here][live-link]!

 ## Features
 - [ ] Create an account
 - [ ] Log in / Log out
+- [ ] Log in through Facebook
 - [ ] Create, view, and edit notes
 - [ ] Create Notebooks to organize notes
-- [ ] Create and delete tags
-- [ ] Assign zero or more tags to a note
-- [ ] Search for notes, filter search by either note content, tag, or notebook
+- [ ] Search for notes, filter search by either note content or notebook title

+![alt text][screenshot]

 ## Technologies
 * Ruby (version 2.2.3)